 We mean OBSTRUCTIVE sleep apnoea (OSA) when we say ‘sleep apnoea’.

-How snoring can progress (and why it is important to seek help about it)
+How snoring can progress (and why its important to seek help about it)

 MILD/MODERATE SLEEP APNOEA >>>